 A key item in the game will be a cool spyglass which players can use to assess situations before going into them.
 Hovering over an enemy will tell you more about them, what augments they're using and their abilities.
 It certainly makes planning an attack a lot more smooth.
 You can also use it to scan buildings and assess what they do and whether there might be any use in setting your eyes on them for a robbery.

-The developer livestream
+The developer live stream

-A developer livestream for Beyond Good and Evil 2 showcased some gameplay footage which showed how melee staff combat and ship maneuvering would work.
+A developer livestream (opens in new tab) for Beyond Good and Evil 2 showcased some gameplay footage that showed how melee staff combat and ship maneuvering would work.
 Outside of this, it also confirmed that players would be using their very own custom characters and the story will have new information on Beyond Good and Evil's Jade, DomZ and the origin of the human-animal hybrids.

 Michel Ancel has said the game will be playable online, which falls in line with Ubisoft's shift towards securing long-term player engagement from its games.
 At the moment it's still not clear how online play will actually work – it could be a separate mode with individual matches or it could work more like Far Cry 5 which allows players to go through the entirety of the main game with a friend.
 We hope it's the latter.